Erfan-Sarma/Easy-YouTube-Downloader/README.md

 from this repository.

-### Step 2 — Open Google Colab
+### Step 2 — Open It in Google Colab

-Open the notebook in Google Colab.
+Upload the notebook to Google Colab or open the notebook from your downloaded copy.

 ### Step 3 — Run the Notebook

-Run the cells from top to bottom.
+Run the notebook from top to bottom.

-The notebook will automatically check for and install the required dependencies:
+The notebook automatically checks for the required dependencies and installs them if necessary:

-* Python
 * `yt-dlp`
 * `ipywidgets`
 * FFmpeg

 ### Step 4 — Configure the Downloader

-Fill in:
+Fill in the interface:

 ```text
 YouTube URL